Nursing

 Prerequisites

-Acceptance into LVN to BS Nursing program
+Acceptance into LVN to BSN program

 NURS 315 : Medical Surgical Nursing I